VirtualUtkarsh/inventory-management-system/README.md

 -   Open your browser and navigate to `http://localhost:3000`.
 -   Log in using the admin credentials you created in the server console on the first startup.
 -   You can now register new users from the frontend.
 As an admin, you can approve or manage these new users from the Admin Dashboard.

+##Contributions are welcome!
+If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.